- Define attitude and recognize how people’s attitudes are internally changed through cognitive dissonance

 Effect of Initiation

-The military example demonstrates the observation that a difficult initiation into a group influences us to like the group more, due to the justification of effort.
+The military example demonstrates the observation that a difficult initiation into a group influences us to like the group more.
+Another social psychology concept, justification of effort, suggests that we value goals and achievements that we put a lot of effort into.
+According to this theory, if something is difficult for us to achieve, we believe it is more worthwhile.
+For example, if you move to an apartment and spend hours assembling a dresser you bought from Ikea, you will value that more than a fancier dresser your parents bought you.
 We do not want to have wasted time and effort to join a group that we eventually leave.
 A classic experiment by Aronson and Mills (1959) demonstrated this justification of effort effect.
 College students volunteered to join a campus group that would meet regularly to discuss the psychology of sex.
 Participants were randomly assigned to one of three conditions: no initiation, an easy initiation, and a difficult initiation into the group.
 After participating in the first discussion, which was deliberately made very boring, participants rated how much they liked the group.
 Participants who underwent a difficult initiation process to join the group rated the group more favorably than did participants with an easy initiation or no initiation (Figure 3).

 Similar effects can be seen in a more recent study of how student effort affects course evaluations.
 Heckert, Latier, Ringwald-Burton, and Drazen (2006) surveyed 463 undergraduates enrolled in courses at a midwestern university about the amount of effort that their courses required of them.
 In addition, the students were also asked to evaluate various aspects of the course.
 Given what you’ve just read, it will come as no surprise that those courses that were associated with the highest level of effort were evaluated as being more valuable than those that did not.
 Furthermore, students indicated that they learned more in courses that required more effort, regardless of the grades that they received in those courses (Heckert et al., 2006).